 Mancini returned to the club in 2014, but his second coming proved far less successful, and he would not add to the silverware won during his first spell.

 During that second spell, Inter were sanctioned under UEFA Financial Fair Play Regulations.
 Mancini spent less than two years at the club and returned an overall win percentage of just 46.75% as opposed to 61.95% in his first reign.

 An influential striker and a long-time servant of the club, Mancini is, without doubt, a Sampdoria legend.

 Having made his senior breakthrough at Bologna he moved to Sampdoria in 1982 and would spend 15 years at the club largely being deployed as a deep-lying striker.
 He made 566 appearances for the club in all competitions.

-Notably hot-headed, Mancini frequently clashed with team-mates over differences of opinion, a trait which he carried into his managerial career.
+Notably hot-headed, Mancini frequently clashed with team-mates, a trait which he carried into his managerial career.